manhtai/sicp/README.md

 ### Environment setup:

 - Get Racket, Tmux, Vim and follow this [guide][4].
 You can use a packages manager for Vim (I use Vundle) to install a bunch of packages at once.
-The last time I start coding, I only need to run `tmux` file in `exercises` folder, and all are set!
+The last time I start coding, I only need to run `tmux` file, and all are set!

 - Don't use racket as the [guide][4], instead you might want to install my fixed version in `sicp-rkt` folder.